Psychology

 This course focuses on the major forms and causes of behavior defined as deviant or abnormal.
 Diagnostic and therapeutic treatment strategies are examined, as well as the various theories currently used to explain abnormal behavior and mental illness.

 This course is a comprehensive study of the concept of personality.
 The nature and development of personality will be examined.
-Emphasis will be placed on the current research, techniques of assessment, theories, and theorists of personality, including Freud, Jung, Rogers and Maslow.
+Emphasis will be placed on the current research, techniques of assessment, theories, and theorists of personality, including Sigmund Freud, Carl Jung, Carl Rogers, and Abraham Maslow.

 This course considers individual human behavior in relation to the social environment.
 The power of the situation, other individuals, the social group, and the individual's psychological processes will be examined.
 Emphasized topics include aggression, prejudice and stereotypes, interpersonal attraction, attitudes and attitude change, conformity, group phenomena, gender roles, cultural norms, person perception, and social cognition.